[ Printer Friendly Version ] [ Report Abuse ]

 Victoire had first met Van through the youngest of his many siblings, Gallagher, who had been in her year at school.
-It had been slightly odd to join the Dangerous Creatures Bureau, or D.C.B., and be expected to work alongside his brother and sister, both of whom had left Hogwarts before they’d even started.
+It had been slightly odd to join the Dangerous Creatures Bureau, or D.C.B., and be expected to work alongside his much older brother and sister, both of whom had left Hogwarts before they’d even started.

 After the first month or so, however, she’d adjusted.
 She had to; there weren’t that many people working for the D.C.B.